Interview Structure & Format

 You are evaluated while conducting a presentation or performing a task.
 This format may be used when human relations and group influence skills are important job factors.

 Prepare as you would for any other interview but pay special attention to your verbal presentation.
 Try to schedule the call in a quiet room, free of interruptions.
 Take notes and have your resume on hand to answer specific questions about your experience.
-Be aware that a seemingly casual phone conversation with any employer can actually be a screening interview.

 The on-site visit may be your first interview contact with the employer or may be the final step in the employment process.
 In either case, on-site interviews offer both parties a better chance to make informed choices.
 The employer has an opportunity to make a more in-depth assessment of the candidate, and the candidate has a chance to experience the work environment, interact with staff, gain hands-on information about the organization’s products or services, and tour the local area.